adithyanmadhi/mini-web-application/README.md

-# mini web application
+# Mini web application

-# Create a mini IMDB kind of web application
+ Create a mini IMDB kind of web application

 Create a simple webpage which allows the user to search using the IMDB title ID and see the movie details.